pulponair/docker-lamp/README.md

 # docker-lamp

+## Purpose
+LAMP, MAMP, XAMMP kind of suck, when it comes to realworld problems.
+There is a couple of issues:
+1. Boarding
+2. Boarding to a project
+3. Boarding to a project, with live data and assets
+4. Boarding to that projekt having the right versions ready.
+5...

 ## ToDo
 1. Consider to use one container for PHP FPM, cause building takes to long
 2. Consider to use a build container see 1.